gianndev/mussel/README.md

     Make sure to insert the correct path of the Mussel file

 ## Version

-The current latest versionof Mussel is 0.0.1
+The current latest versionof Mussel is 0.0.2

+## License

+Mussel is released under the Apache License 2.0